Account Funding Transactions: What They Are & How Businesses Use Them in Digital Payments

 • High-risk merchant funding solutions

-• Full compliance with Visa’s and Mastercard’s AFT mandates
+• Full compliance with Visa’s and Mastercard’s account funding transaction mandates

 • Built-in fraud prevention and secure data handling